 The Southwest Florida Water Management District (District) does not discriminate on the basis of disability.
-This nondiscrimination policy involves every aspect of the District's functions, including access to and participation in the District's programs, services and activities.
-Anyone requiring reasonable accommodation, or who would like information as to the existence and location of accessible services, activities, and facilities, as provided for in the Americans with Disabilities Act, should contact the Human Resources Office Chief, at 2379 Broad St., Brooksville, FL 36604-6899; telephone (352) 796-7211 or 1-800-423-1476 (FL only), ext.
-4747; or email ADACoordinator@WaterMatters.org.
+This nondiscrimination policy involves every aspect of the District's functions, including access to and participation in the District's programs and activities.
+Anyone requiring reasonable accommodation as provided for in the Americans with Disabilities Act should contact the District's Human Resources Office Chief, 2379 Broad St., Brooksville, FL 34604-6899; telephone (352) 796-7211 or 1-800-423-1476 (FL only), ext.
+4703; or email ADACoordinator@WaterMatters.org.
 If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1-800-955-8771 (TDD) or 1-800-955-8770 (Voice).
-If requested, appropriate auxiliary aids and services will be provided at any public meeting, forum, or event of the District.
-In the event of a complaint, please follow the grievance procedure located at WaterMatters.org/ADA.